 What Are The Different Types of Mobile Applications?

 Different types of mobile applications require different types of testing.
 Hence, it is essential to understand the type of apps before starting the testing process.
-Mobile apps are broadly categorised into three types:
+Mobile apps are broadly categorized into three types:

-- Mobile Web Applications: These are web pages that are optimised for mobile phones.
+- Mobile Web Applications: These are web pages that are optimized for mobile phones.

 - Native Apps: These are apps that are developed for a particular platform, such as Android, iOS, Blackberry, Windows, etc.